-The Chemistry program offers undergraduate study leading to a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree in Chemistry and Biochemistry & Molecular Biology, and pre-professional studies in chemical engineering, medicine, dentistry, pharmacy, allied health, and environmental science.
+The Chemistry program offers undergraduate study leading to a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree in Chemistry and Biochemistry & Molecular Biology, and pre-professional studies in chemical engineering, medicine, dentistry, pharmacy, allied health, forensic toxicology, and environmental science.
 The department provides training for students interested in pursuing careers in materials science, nanotechnology, forensic science and biotechnology.
 The B.A. degree is certified by the American Chemical Society.

-The interests of our faculty include the traditional sub-disciplines of analytical, physical, inorganic, organic and biochemistry.
+The interests of our faculty include the traditional sub-disciplines of analytical, physical, inorganic, organic and biochemistry along with forensic science and forensic toxicology.
 The department is well-equipped for teaching and research.
 The majority of our graduates pursue graduate or professional studies.
 A significant number of chemistry graduates hold important positions in government, academia and industry.

-Chemistry (BS, BA)
+Chemistry (BS, BA) - ACS Accredited

-For the Bachelor of Science degree in chemistry from Lincoln University, a student must complete the University core (as stated), the Chemistry major requirements, the math sequence through Calculus II, and the Cooperative Internship/Study Abroad requirements.
+For the ACS accredited Bachelor of Science degree in chemistry from Lincoln University, a student must complete the University core (as stated), the Chemistry major requirements, the math sequence through Calculus II, and the Cooperative Internship/Study Abroad requirements.
 Each student must have a minimum of 120 credits for graduation.